 Exercise and Sports Science provide the perfect opportunity to explore interests of how sport and science work together and shape ones future and take that fundamental step into health, fitness, exercise, science, and sport.
 These programs are taught at the international award-winning Bond Institute of Health and Sport where students will explore areas of study in anatomy and physiology, exercise physiology, biomechanics, motor learning, and control, as well as sports nutrition and exercise prescription and planning for both athletic and non-athletic populations.

 Students will be taught and mentored by credentialed academics and professional industry patterns as the programs are focused on real-world learning, with a significant proportion of practical experience and internships.
-The Bachelor of Exercise and Sports Science will provide you with an undergraduate pathway to postgraduate studies in sports science, physiotherapy, occupational therapy, nutrition and dietetics, as well as broader sporting allied health programs.
+The Bachelor of Exercise and Sports Science will provide you with an undergraduate pathway to postgraduate studies in physiotherapy, occupational therapy, nutrition and dietetics, as well as broader sporting allied health programs.

 Programs in Exercise and Sports Science include: